 - Face shields and goggles pressing on the forehead and temples

 Anyone can get a compression headache.
 But people with migraine may be especially sensitive, in particular people with allodynia, who have highly sensitive scalps.
+Luckily, there are some simple tips for how to stop external compression headaches that you can follow.

 Mask-Wearing Tips to Avoid Headache

-Try a different size.
 Face masks should have a nice tight fit, but also be comfortable enough for long wear: If you’re constantly fiddling with your mask or taking it off, you may be defeating the purpose of wearing it in the first place.
 Masks come in a variety of sizes, from kids to adult XXL, so look for the right fit.
 Bear in mind, you’re looking to cover your face from the bridge of your nose to the tip of your chin, a measurement that has little correlation to your height or weight.

-Take occasional mask breaks – away from others.
 Compression headaches typically stop after the headgear is removed, so at the first sign of pain, find a safe place to take off your mask.
 Better yet, if you’re wearing a mask for a long period of time, take regular breaks to prevent head pain in the first place.

-Yes, masks can be irritating, and might even trigger headaches – but they’re essential right now.
+Yes, masks can be irritating, and might even trigger headaches—but they’re essential right now.
 As long as this pandemic lasts, each of us will need to figure out how to adapt the collective imperative of wearing a mask to the needs of our individual migraine sensitivities.
 Through some trial and error we can get it done, so that each of us can do our part.

 For more in our Covid-19 and Migraine series, read “The Surprising Impact of the Covid-19 Pandemic on Migraine.”